 Common Side Effects of Zoloft

-Zoloft also has a number of less-severe side effects which are related to serotonin.
+Zoloft also has a number of common side effects which are related to serotonin activity.
+Most are mild-to-moderate and will go away with time.

 Common side effects include: